fermibubble/fermibubble.github.io/anti-patterns/code-smells.md

 <br/>
 #### Inappropriate Intimacy:
 Compromising other class' encapsulation, such as by directly accessing instance variables that are not meant to be directly accessed.
-Consider following code snippet that condains 2 classes - _Licence_ and _Motorist_
+Consider following code snippet that contains 2 classes - _Licence_ and _Motorist_
 ```java
 public class License {
     private int points = 0;